Biomaterials will have a key role at London Design Fair 2019, being the theme of the Material of the Year show.

 Corn husks veneer

-Totomoxtle is a sustainable veneer material made of corn husks which undergo an extremely meticulous making process.
 Firstly, husk pieces are ironed flat and glued onto a backing.
-The resulting foil is then cut in tiny pieces that are finally reassembled like the pieces of a jigsaw puzzle, creating the final pattern.
+The resulting foil is then cut into tiny pieces that are finally reassembled like the pieces of a jigsaw puzzle, creating the final pattern.

-But the sustainability value of this products goes way beyond their raw material.
-The designer has worked in partnership with the Mexican community of Tonahuixtla on this project.
-And now, the production of Totomoxtle is creating jobs for local people, supporting their economy as a result!
+But the sustainability value of Totomoxtle goes even further.
+Fernando Laposse – creator of Totomoxtle – has worked on this project in partnership with the Mexican community of Tonahuixtla.
+And now, the production of this new material is creating jobs for local people, supporting their economy as a result!

-For the contribution it gives to the preservation of natural biodiversity, Totomoxtle was also showcased at Broken Nature (the XXII exhibition of the Triennale di Milano), as an example of restorative design.
+For the contribution it gives to the preservation of natural biodiversity, Totomoxtle has also been showcased at Broken Nature (the XXII exhibition of Triennale di Milano), as an example of restorative design.

-But in fact, the nut growing on this plant is also a common ingredient in Indian cuisine.
-This justifies the diffusion of this plant (80 million trees in South India!) but also means that a lot of leaves will grow and fall.
+The nut growing on the Areca palm tree is a common ingredient in Indian cuisine.
+This justifies the diffusion of this plant (80 million trees in South India!), but also means that a lot of leaves will grow and fall.

 Studio Tjeerd Veenhoven has also created small factories in India, the Dominican Republic and Sri Lanka, transforming the production of Palm Leather products into a precious driver for local economies.